 1. Clemson Experimental Forest – With 17,500 acres of forestlands offering access to Lake Hartwell and more than 100 miles of trails, you can enjoy an array of recreational activities in this Upstate retreat.
 The trail system is divided among three primary areas—Fant’s Grove, Issaqueena/Keowee Heights and Todds Creek—where you can hike, mountain bike and horseback ride.
 Among the most popular is the Issaqueena Trail, offering beautiful views of the lake.

 Birdwatchers will enjoy searching for the nearly 200 avian species sighted in the forest.
 The trails also take you to a number of waterfalls, including Six Mile Creek Falls, Wildcat Falls, Waldrop Stone Road Falls, Todds Creek Falls and Meadow Falls.
 A boat ramp is available at Lake Issaqueena for those who want to fish or paddle in the scenic waters.

-Catherine Smith Plaza and Jaycee Park – With its picturesque fountain and green space, the plaza is the perfect setting to relax or have a picnic.
+7. Jaycee Park and Catherine Smith Plaza – With its picturesque fountain and green space, the plaza is the perfect setting to relax or have a picnic.
 It’s located across the street from Jaycee Park, which features a playground, picnic table and connection to the Abernathy Park boardwalk.

 8. W.C.
 Nettles Park – Clemson’s largest park, its many amenities include two youth baseball fields, three softball fields, seven tennis courts, two regulation soccer fields, a play structure and dog park.